philippemiron/philippemiron.github.io/_projects/01-floating-matters.md

 layout: post
 title: Floating marine debris
 thumbnail-path: "/img/mr-exp.png"
-short-description: Modeling the trajectory of floating objects at the surface of the ocean...
+short-description: Modeling the trajectory of floating objects at the surface of the ocean.
 ---

 ## Problem